 Four decades past, images of ultimate wheelman Tom Platz still linger in the collective consciousness of squatters approaching the bar.
 Platz sank ass to grass.
 Was sinking as low as he could go a key reason his thighs expanded like beach balls?
 If dropping through parallel worked so well for the mutant who—let’s not argue—should’ve won the 1981 Mr. Olympia, then surely it’s best for us mere mortals, right?
 But what actually happens when you spelunk far down into the hole?
 The deeper you squat the more muscles you may feel being stimulated, but are those the ones you most want to expand?
-A new study discovered which muscles grow when stop at parallel and which grow when you go all the way down.
+A new study discovered which muscles grow when you stop around parallel and which grow when you go all the way down.

 Two groups of young men did either full squats (through 140 degrees of knee flexion) or—with heavier weights for the same reps—what were called half squats (barely through 90 degrees of knee flexion) twice weekly for 10 weeks.
 Before and after the study, the researchers tested one-rep strength in the full squat and half squat for both groups and also measured (via magnetic resonant imaging) the muscle volumes of the subjects’ quads, hamstrings, adductors, and glutes.

 The deep-squatters gained substantially more strength (nearly three times as much) in the deep squat compared to the parallel-squatters, while the latter group only gained a little more strength over the deep-squatters in the parallel squat.
 This makes sense because the deep-squatters are traveling through parallel on each rep, while the parallel-squatters are never visiting “The Deep.”